pyskell/slouchy/README.md

 Slouchy uses your webcam to check if you're slouching and alert you if you are.
 This project is still in active development and not feature complete.

 # Requirements
-You need to install the following using your system's package manager:
+You need to install the following system-wide:

 * Python 2.7
 * [Qt4](http://doc.qt.io/qt-4.8/installation.html) and [PyQt4](http://pyqt.sourceforge.net/Docs/PyQt4/installation.html)